Flutterando/modular/doc/docs/flutter_modular/dependency-injection.md

 ## Auto Dispose

 The lifetime of a Bind singleton ends when its module 'dies'.
-But there are some objects that, by default, runs by an instance destruction routine and automatically removed from memory.
+But there are some objects that, by default, run an instance destruction routine and are automatically removed from memory.
 Here they are:

 - Stream/Sink (Dart Native).
 - ChangeNotifier/ValueNotifier (Flutter Native).